Vlees

 Types of steak dishes

 Steak is a versatile cut of meat that can be used in a variety of dishes.
 A popular way to serve steak is in a salad, where the steak is thinly sliced and placed on a bed of lettuce.
-Other popular dishes include steak stroganoff and steak tarts.
+Other popular dishes include steak stroganoff and steak tartare.

 Curious about more recipes?
 Check them out here: